-8.17.
-School Calendar: No later than July 1 before the commencement of each academic year during which this charter is in effect, the Charter School shall submit to the State Board its school calendar for such academic year and the following summer session.
-During the term of this charter, if the Charter School seeks to change its school year calendar to accommodate a year-round school educational model, it may submit its proposal to the State Board for review and consideration.
+7.13.
+School Calendar: No later than July 1 prior to the commencement of each academic year during which this Contract is in effect, the Charter School shall submit to the State Board its school calendar for such academic year and the following summer session.
+During the term of this Contract, if the Charter School seeks to change its school year calendar to accommodate a year-round school educational model, it may submit its proposal to the State Board for review and consideration.